 - With respect to the powers of the Board of Directors, current authorizations are set out in the table of powers to increase capital stock under section 3.1.1 e) of the Universal Registration Document, "Authorized capital".
-The Board of Directors' share buyback powers are described under section 5.2 "Treasury stock - Description of the share buyback program". - Changes to the Company bylaws are made in accordance with statutory and regulatory provisions. - The voting rights attached to ID Logistics shares held by staff via the ID Logistics Group employee equity mutual fund (FCPE) are exercised by a representative authorized by the fund's supervisory board to represent the holders in general meetings. - There are no special agreements providing for indemnification if Board members or employees resign, are made redundant without actual and serious cause or if their employment is terminated due to a public takeover bid. - The loan agreement and revolving credit facility contracted in 2022 and partly refinanced in 2023 by ID Logistics as part of the refinancing of existing acquisition loans will be canceled and all or part of the outstanding balance (€445 million excluding interest at December 31, 2023) may immediately fall due in the event of a change in control or delisting of the Company share.
+The Board of Directors' share buyback powers are described under section 6.2 "Treasury stock - Description of the share buyback program". - Changes to the Company bylaws are made in accordance with statutory and regulatory provisions. - The voting rights attached to ID Logistics shares held by staff via the ID Logistics Group employee equity mutual fund (FCPE) are exercised by a representative authorized by the fund's supervisory board to represent the holders in general meetings. - There are no special agreements providing for indemnification if Board members or employees resign, are made redundant without actual and serious cause or if their employment is terminated due to a public takeover bid. - The loan agreement and revolving credit facility contracted in 2024 by ID Logistics to refinance existing acquisition loans will be canceled and all or part of the outstanding balance (€335 million excluding interest at December 31, 2024) may immediately fall due in the event of a change in control or delisting of the Company share.